On This Page

 Exam Fees

-Government Scholarships for A Levels
+Government Scholarships for A Levels or IB

-If a Caymanian student is accepted at either St. Ignatius or Cayman Prep & High School to take A Levels, regardless of whether they went to a public or private high school before that, then the parents can apply to the Scholarship Secretariat for a scholarship to cover their child's school fees.
-Parents need to be prepared to pay for PTA fees and uniforms but they no longer have to pay for AS and A Level exam fees and the Government also pays for their lunch while in school.
-To qualify for financial assistance to cover the fees, students need to have achieved a minimum of five IGCSE/GCSE/CXC passes at grade C or higher and have passed English and Maths.
+If a Caymanian student is accepted at either St. Ignatius or Cayman Prep & High School to take A Levels, regardless of whether they went to a public or private high school before that, they can apply to the Scholarship Secretariat for a scholarship to cover their child's school fees.
+Parents need to be prepared to pay for PTA fees and uniforms, but they no longer have to pay for AS and A Level exam fees and the Government also pays for their lunch while in school.
+To qualify for financial assistance to cover the fees, students need to have achieved a minimum of five IGCSE/GCSE/CXC passes at grade C or higher and have passed English and maths.
 To qualify for funding in the second year of the course, students must achieve a minimum of C, C, C in their AS Level exams at the end of the first year of their A Level course.
 Any money received from the Scholarship Secretariat is paid directly to the school and cannot be used for uniforms or any other incidentals.
 An additional contribution is also made towards books.
 Check the scholarship information page on https://moescholarships.gov.ky for further details.

 The application period for local scholarship funding is 1st March to 30th April.
 Late applications will not be considered.
 For more information on local scholarships see here.